They may look alike from a distance and share the same habitat, but how does a Bellyak compare to a kayak?

 If you flip on a bellyak, three things can happen: You roll up, you fall off and get back on, or you swim.
 There is no situation in which you will be trapped upside down – ever.
 Because of this, most people learn to navigate whitewater much more quickly on a bellyak and the sport is more accessible for a wider range of people.
 For recreational use, you are highly unlikely to flip over, as your low center of gravity will keep you upright.
 If you do decide to get off and swim, remounting is super easy.
 The bellyak combines the best elements of swimming and boating.

 And What happens if I Don’t Roll up?

 When you swim in a kayak your boat fills with water and you have to get you and your gear to the shore.
-Your 90 gallon creek boat now weighs 700 pounds and life sucks.
-Your friends mock you and you have to chug a beer out of your dirty river shoe.
+Your 90 gallon creek boat now weighs 700 pounds and now your friends mock you and you have to chug a beer out of your dirty river shoe.

 If you swim off your bellyak you flip it back upright and are back on and paddling before your buddies will ever have a chance to laugh.
 You can drink your beer like a normal person, from the can. >>> See how to roll up on a bellyak here!

 Kayaks are pushing the limits of what can be done.
 The talent out there right now is unprecedented in the history of the sport.
 Bellyaks undoubtedly reduce the barrier to entry and get more people on the water, of all abilities.
 It’s all about the experience…gliding, under your own power, inches off the water, experiencing the freedom and joy of prone paddling.

 Both.
 Bellyaks and Kayaks are for water lovers like multiple bikes are for bike lovers.
 If you have to own only one?
 A bellyak.
 It is easy to carry, easy to use, fun in all types of water (even frozen), requires no paddle or sprayskirt, can be used with or without webbed gloves, sized to fit the whole family, and built to last a lifetime.